INTRODUCTION

 2) Further, "He that believeth and is baptized shall be saved."

 3) Finally, "But he that believeth not shall be damned or condemned," Mark 16:15-16.
 There was no commission to baptize UNBELIEVERS.
-Only those that believe the gospel are commanded to be baptized.
+Only those who believe the gospel are commanded to be baptized.
 This would then exclude disbelievers, infants, and those not capable of accepting the gospel of Christ.

 4) Conclusion: In Mark's account of the Great Commission, they were to go into the entire world and preach the gospel to every creature.
 He that believeth and is baptized shall be saved; but, he that believeth not shall be condemned.
-Therefore, those who believed the gospel and were baptized without question: were saved.
+Therefore, those who believed the gospel and were baptized without question were saved.
 In summary--

 a) Faith in the gospel and baptism brought about the believer's salvation.